Joint-tenancy / TIC deed + agreement

 Common situations: unmarried partners buying a home together, siblings inheriting jointly, friends or business partners purchasing investment property.
-The Kentucky default rules (KRS 381.120 governs joint tenants, partition, and survivorship; KRS 381.130 sets out the exceptions to 381.120) cover the basics, but they don't address what happens when one owner wants to sell, when the relationship changes, or when one owner falls behind on contributions.
+The deed puts the property into the ownership form you want; the agreement governs the relationship.
+The Kentucky default rules (KRS 381.120 sets the default rule against automatic survivorship; KRS 381.130 lets co-owners keep survivorship when their instrument clearly intends it) cover the basics, but they don't address what happens when one owner wants to sell, when the relationship changes, or when one owner falls behind on contributions.

 Kentucky authority